Ajmak9/wuom/README.md

-wuom
 WUOM — Universal Operating Model.
 A structural to organize information, processes, and perception.
 WUOM — Universal Operating Model

 WUOM is a structural system designed to organize information, processes, and perception.